Tarim River: Course

 The Tarim River and most of its tributaries originate in the Karakorum and Kunlun Mountains.
 The name Tarim is applied to the river formed by the union of the Aksu River, flowing from the north, and Yarkand River, coming from the southwest, near the Aral City in western Xinjiang.
 A third river, the Khotan River, comes to the same junction area from the south but it is usually dry at this location, having crossed the Taklamakan Desert to get here.
 Another river of western Xinjiang is the Kashgar River, which flows into the Yarkand River during the rainy season about 37 km upstream from the Yarkand's confluence with the Aksu.

-The main source is the Yarkand River, which originates from the southeastern foot of the Telim Kanli Peak in the Karakoram Mountains.
+The main source is the Yarkand River, which originates from the southeastern foot of Mount Telim Kanli in the Karakoram Mountains.
 The source is divided into four branches, namely the Yeerqiang River, the Aksu River, the Kashgar River, and the Hotan River.
 The four rivers converge near Xiaojia in Awati County.
-In the "Heyuan Jilue" of the Qing Dynasty, it is recorded as "the meeting place is connected by four rivers.
+In the "Heyuan Jilue" of the Qing dynasty, it is recorded as "the meeting place is connected by four rivers.
 Shaped like a bullpen."
 Xiao Jacket is hereinafter referred to as the Tarim River.
 According to the calculation of the main source Yeerqiang River, the total length is 2327 kilometers.
 The main stream winds from west to east along the northern edge of the Tarim Basin at 41 degrees north latitude, and turns eastward to the southeast at 87 degrees east longitude, passing through the eastern part of the Taklimakan Desert, and finally injecting into Lop Nur, with a drainage area of 1.02 million. square kilometer.
-The main stream of the Tarim River is divided into upper, middle and lower sections: the upper section above Yangji Baza is the upper section, where the river bed is not bifurcated, the side erosion is strong, the meandering flow is developed, and the river bed is unstable; the middle section from Yangji Baza to Qunke, There are many forks, lakes and swamps here.
+The main stream of the Tarim River is divided into upper, middle and lower sections: the section above Yangji Baza is the upper section, where the river bed is not bifurcated, the side erosion is strong, the meandering flow is developed, and the river bed is unstable; the middle section from Yangji Baza to Qunke, There are many forks, lakes and swamps here.
 During the flood period, the water flow overflows and disperses, and the main flow is often diverted; the lower section below Qunke, the river channel is restored and unified.
-The Daxihaizi Reservoir was built between Tieganlik, so only a small amount of river water could flow to Yingsu, and only during the flood period did water leak into Taitma Lake.
+The Daxihaizi Reservoir was built between Tieganlik, so only a small amount of river water now flows to Yingsu, and only during the flood period can water leak into Taitma Lake.